haveno-dex/haveno-docs/docs/the-project/payment_methods/interac_e-transfer.md

 #### Is Interac e-Transfer a payment method that can be signed?

-Yes, Interac e-Transfer accounts require [Account signing](../account_limits.md/#account-signing) to lift limits to above 3 XMR.
+Yes, Interac e-Transfer accounts require [signing](../account_limits.md/#account-signing) to lift limits to above 3 XMR.

 #### How do I set up a Interac e-Transfer account?